hei2000/Accounting-system/README.md

 If the above message is not shown, it means that the user has already logged into the system successfully and the menu should be displayed immediately.
 Existing users will be able to retrieve previous financial records stored inside the system after logging in.

 ### Create new user accounts
-If the users input ‘2’, the system will prompt the user to create a new account with the following message:
+If the users input '2', the system will prompt the user to create a new account with the following message:

 << Please enter your user name!

 Users are required to input a new username, which is in the form of string at this stage.
-After inputting the username and pressing ‘Enter’, the system will prompt the user to create a password with the following message:
+After inputting the username and pressing 'Enter', the system will prompt the user to create a password with the following message:

 << Please enter your password!

 The password entered should be in the form of string and there are no limitations on the choice of characters used in the password.

-After pressing ‘Enter’, a new user account is then created for the new user and they are now able to use the accounting system.
+After pressing 'Enter', a new user account is then created for the new user and they are now able to use the accounting system.
 The menu should then be displayed immediately.

 ### 1: Add income and expenses records
 ### 2: Delete records